 - Add the bubbles!
 Champagne and ginger ale join the party.
 You want to do this just before serving so that they stay nice and bubbly.

 - Garnish the punch with the fresh fruit.

 - Serve.
 Sip.
 Repeat.

 - Champagne Punch with Sherbet.
-For a dessert twist, float a few scoops of raspberry sherbet on top.
+For a dessert twist, try this delicious Raspberry Champagne Float recipe.